-Note1: If you want to reduce the possibility of print data being intercepted, please use HTTPS instead of FTP as the printing protocol.
+Note1: To reduce the likelihood of print data being intercepted, please use SFTP instead of FTP as the printing protocol.

 2.3.
 HTTP

 The HTTP (Hypertext Transfer Protocol) service provides web services.
 This service is compliant with RFC 1945.
 TCP port 80 is used for the HTTP service.